Clued In London – The Concise and Opinionated Guide to the City 2026

 In addition, the annual Open House London event is happening on September 21st and 22nd.
 It gives the more curious a chance to get inside many of the capital’s most renowned and secretive addresses.
 Even No. 10 Downing Street is taking part.
 It’s all free but for more information on how to get inside the best places, check out this website.

-Stay in London’s Greatest Police Station – August 2019
+Stay inside London’s Greatest Police Station – August 2019

 And to do so, you won’t even have to get arrested.
 We’re speaking of course about the newest chic hotel in Westminster which is taking reservations now for a grand opening in October.
 Hyatt’s stunning £110 million renovation of the former Scotland Yard Police Headquarters has transformed the famous 1812 townhouses into London’s most anticipated boutique hotel.
 The Great Scotland Yard hotel will have design touches you won’t find anywhere else and will offer top notch dining as well as a whiskey bar.
 If you want to be one of the first, book soon.